Anal Fissure Treatment in Rochester, NY

 The anus is lined with a very thin and delicate tissue called mucosa.
 When a tear occurs along this lining, usually toward the end of the anus, the tear is known as an anal fissure.

 Many anal fissures will be able to heal on their own over a relatively short amount of time.
-However, individuals should contact a medical professional at Rochester Colon & Rectal Surgeons, P.C. for effective treatment if their symptoms continue to worsen.
+However, individuals should contact the colorectal surgeons at Rochester Colon & Rectal Surgeons, P.C. for effective treatment if their symptoms continue to worsen.
 If you’re experiencing symptoms of anal fissures in the Rochester area, contact Rochester Colon today to schedule an appointment.
-Give our office a call at (585) 222-6566.
+Please call, (585) 222-6566 to schedule a consultation at one of our six colorectal surgery centers in Rochester, NY.

 Common Causes of an Anal Fissure